MEET OUR CARING AND COMPASSIONATE TEAM

 Shannon L. Bartels, R.V.T.

 Shannon joined our staff in February of 2010.
 She graduated from Purdue University with her bachelor degree in Veterinary Technology in 2007.
 She lives in North Webster with her husband, Paul, and their three children, Chloe, Peyton, and Wyatt.
 With both girls in school, they are very busy with homework and after school activities such as dance and softball.
 When not busy with work and home chores, Shannon’s family enjoys visiting the different zoos in the area, swimming, kayaking and watching movies.
-Shannon’s furry family includes two Labrador retriever mixes (Zeek and Rigby), a Chi-Russell (Rango), and five female cats (Corona, Snickers, Rosetta, Tiger Lilly, and Trinity).
-Amazingly, all get along great!
+Shannon’s furry family includes 3 labs Zeek, Rigby and Kimber, a new Standard Poodle pup named Bellami, and five female cats (Clementine, Snickers, Rosetta, Tiger Lilly, and Trinity).
+Amazingly, they all get along great!
 There may be a tussle every once in a while, but everyone seems to back to their routine without too much hassle!

 Jennifer Dunn, R.V.T.

 Jen began working at Veterinary Services in late 2011.
 She graduated from Michigan State University Veterinary Technology Program in 2009.
 Although she and her husband moved to Ft.
 Wayne from Michigan, they remain loyal Michigan State University fans.
 Go Green!
 Jen has 2 children, Josh 11/13 and Josie 7/16.
 Her fur babies include a golden retriever mix named Cadence and a miniature poodle mix named Bella.
 She enjoys spending time with her family, staying active, camping, and watching Spartan sports.